ImLemni/ada-epfl/docs/index.md

 layout: default
 ---

-## Can we finally be sure that Harry Potter is, from far, better as a book ?
+## Can we finally be sure that The Hobbit is, from far, better as a book ?

 ### Introduction